tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   ![Binary analysis with Reven](./reven_basic_gui.png)

-  An advantage of Reven is that it **computes** all instructions being executed (instead of running them on real hardware), it is then virtually immune from anti-debugging/anti-instrumenting tricks that might be applied.
+  An advantage of Reven is that it **computes** all instructions being executed instead of running them on real hardware, it is then virtually immune (a.k.a until hackers find out bugs :-)) from anti-debugging/anti-instrumenting tricks that might be applied.
 Symbolically executed instructions come from all executing threads on the system since a *scenario is system-wide*; but we can always filter instructions executed by the examined binary, the result is somehow equivalent with the execution trace.

   **Remark:**
   *The approach of Reven is different from debuggers and [dynamic](http://www.dynamorio.org/) [binary](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) [instrumentation](http://valgrind.org/) [tools](http://www.frida.re/) where instructions are still executed on the real hardware, that is still a rich source for [escaping tricks](https://recon.cx/2012/schedule/attachments/42FalconRiva2012.pdf) which exploit [nontransparent effects](https://www.blackhat.com/docs/us-14/materials/us-14-Li-Defeating-The-Transparency-Feature-Of-DBI.pdf) of DBI.
 Yet, Reven has to pay for this "more transparent" approach, it is slower than DBI tools and debuggers.*